 Sec.
-4650P Philippine and Foreign Currency Notes and Coins.
+4650P (2016 - 4211P) Philippine and Foreign Currency Notes and Coins.
 The rules and regulations that shall govern the treatment and disposition of counterfeit Philippine and foreign currency notes and coins, the reproduction and/or use of facsimiles of legal tender Philippine currency notes and coins, the replacement and redemption of legal tender Philippine currency notes and coins considered mutilated or unfit for circulation, and the treatment and disposition of Philippine currency notes and coins called in for replacement are provided in Section 4950Q.

-(Circular No. 829 dated 13 March 2014, M-2009-021 dated 16 June 2009, as amended by Circular No. 890 dated 02 November 2015)
+(Circular No. 829 dated 13 March 2014, M-2009-021 dated 16 June 2009, as amended by Circular Nos.
+938 dated 23 December 2016 and 890 dated 02 November 2015)